Categories: Business

 Google, however, are still committed to Android as an “open platform and a vibrant open source community” according to senior vice president of mobile Andy Rubin.

-In blog post this morning, Larry Page also hints at some other reasons for buying Motorola that do not directly relate to the Android platform.
+In a blog post this morning, Larry Page also hints at some other reasons for buying Motorola that do not directly relate to the Android platform.
 Page mentions Motorola as a “market leader in the home devices and video solutions business” as homes “transition to Internet Protocol”, or the shift towards content being delivered online.
 This acquisition could have huge benefits for Google TV.

 Another obvious and topical advantage is the addition of Motorola’s patents to Google’s portfolio.
 Page comments that the acquisition of Motorola will “increase competition by strengthening Google’s patent portfolio, which will enable us to better protect Android from anti-competitive threats from Microsoft, Apple and other companies”.